-Insurance can be a rewarding career, but for new agents, overcoming initial obstacles can be a frustrating — even disheartening — experience.
+Insurance can be a rewarding career.
+But for new agents, overcoming the initial obstacles can be a frustrating, disheartening experience.

 At times, it may seem like your career is never going to get off the ground, let alone take off and become profitable for the long-term.

 Finding new leads, competing with online sales direct from carriers and “big” agencies, and making sure you do all you can to nurture the clients you do have can seem overwhelming.

 In today’s evolving insurance marketplace, even established agents can have a difficult time selling insurance products and retaining clients.
 When you’re new to insurance, it can be especially difficult to maintain a positive outlook and attitude.